* Images shown are of mature plants

 Planting & Care

-Watering: Once the roots are established, your Drought Tolerant Evergreen should not need any supplemental watering.
+2. Watering: Once the roots are established, your Drought Tolerant Evergreen should not need any supplemental watering.
 Be sure to inspect the tree and surrounding soil for extreme dryness during extended winter dry spells and water if necessary.

-Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
+Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|